luxfeerre/thesis-chatapp/chatapp/README.md

 Then execute the script goqourum.sh to start the node from the directory where the genesis file was created.

 ### **Upload smart contract**
+Setup a new node and be sure to install Ubuntu 20.04 or higher and the dependencies described above and then install the software from this part.